World’s largest virtual agentic engineering & quality conference

 cypress

 Cypress is a next-generation front-end testing tool built for the modern web.
 With Cypress, developers can write end-to-end tests, integration tests, and unit tests.
-Cypress is built on JavaScript โ€“ the popular front-end language and only supports the Mocha JS framework.
+Cypress is built on JavaScript, the popular front-end language, and bundles the Mocha JS framework under the hood for test structure and assertions.

 Prerequisites for Installation